 - Click on the download button and follow any subsequent steps which pop up (these may vary slightly depending on your device).

-- Visit the Minecraft product page
+- Visit the Minecraft Java and Bedrock edition product page.

-- Purchase the game
+- Purchase the game.

-- Under ‘Your Account’ click ‘Games and Software Library’
+- Under ‘Your Account’ click ‘Games and Software Library’.

 If you want to download Minecraft on your mobile phone, there are additional steps for you to follow: